Chineyee/TRIBUNE/README.md

-# Nexus Protocol
+# TRIBUNE

 **Decentralized Consensus Infrastructure for Collective Intelligence**

-Nexus Protocol is a Bitcoin-secured governance platform that enables communities to make decisions through distributed consensus mechanisms.
+TRIBUNE is a Bitcoin-secured governance platform that enables communities to make decisions through distributed consensus mechanisms.
 Built on the Stacks blockchain, it leverages Bitcoin's security to create a trustless environment for organizational governance, resource allocation, and collective decision-making.

 ##  Core Features